Steubenville High School rape case: Public reaction

-The case garnered nationwide attention after it was prominently covered in The New York Times, in part for the role of social media in its development.
+The case garnered nationwide attention after it was prominently covered in The New York Times, in part for the role of social media had played in its development.
 Several individuals publicized the event using Twitter, YouTube, Instagram, and text messages.
 Video and photo evidence reveal that the girl was sexually assaulted over the course of several hours.
 The video and photo evidence showed her to be unconscious.
 Some members of the community blamed the girl for the rape and blamed her for casting a negative light on the football team and town.
+Nodianos, a scholarship student at Ohio State at the time news of the rape broke, received numerous threats for the comments he made, as did his family in Steubenville, and was subsequently forced to drop out of Ohio State.

 Criticism has also been placed upon media outlets themselves, especially CNN.
 During the course of the delinquent verdict on March 17, 2013, CNN's Poppy Harlow stated that it was "incredibly difficult, even for an outsider like me, to watch what happened as these two young men that had such promising futures, star football players, very good students, literally watched as they believed their lives fell apart ... when that sentence came down, [Ma'lik] collapsed in the arms of his attorney. ...
 He said to him, 'My life is over.
 No one is going to want me now.
 Candy Crowley and Paul Callan were also criticized for their lack of focus on the victim and their sympathy for the rapists.

-In early broadcasts on March 17, 2013, CNN, Fox News and MSNBC aired unedited footage that revealed the first name of the rape victim during one of the students' post-conviction statements after the guilty disposition was announced.
+In early broadcasts on March 17, 2013, CNN, Fox News, and MSNBC aired unedited footage that revealed the first name of the rape victim during one of the students' post-conviction statements after the guilty disposition was announced.
 This practice is against the Associated Press guidelines for coverage.
 These media outlets redacted the name in subsequent broadcasts.
 Her first name also appeared temporarily in documents leaked by Anonymous.

 Congressman Bill Johnson of Ohio's 6th congressional district, which includes Steubenville, issued a statement on January 7, 2013.
 In the statement, Johnson said, "As the father of two daughters and grandfather of four granddaughters, had something like what is being alleged here have happened to one of my loved ones, I would be demanding justice to the fullest extent of the law".
 He stated he was in contact with State Attorney General Mike DeWine about the incident, and was confident that the state and local authorities were competently handling the case.
 On March 17, after the verdict he stated: "This has been a tragic ordeal.
 Lives have been forever changed because of the reprehensible acts committed by the young men involved.
 Now that they've been held accountable in court, I'm hopeful that the Steubenville community will begin the difficult process of healing".